kenylson23/Mariaolga-escoladecondu-o/replit.md

 ## Overview

 A comprehensive website for an Angolan driving school (Escola de Condução Maria Olga) built as a modern single-page application.
-The website showcases the school's 20+ years of experience, course offerings across multiple vehicle categories (B, A, C), and provides interactive features like a course price calculator.
-The application emphasizes trust, professionalism, and user-friendly navigation to attract potential students and facilitate course enrollment.
+The website showcases the school's 20+ years of experience, course offerings across multiple vehicle categories (Ligeiro Amador, Ligeiro Profissional, Pesado Profissional), and provides interactive features like a course price calculator.
+The application has been converted to a completely static architecture using JSON data files as the data source, making it deployment-ready without any backend dependencies.
+The site emphasizes trust, professionalism, and user-friendly navigation to attract potential students and facilitate course enrollment.

 ## User Preferences